Cold spray additive manufacturing

 Cold spray additive manufacturing (CSAM) (also called cold spray 3D printing) is a particular application of cold spraying, able to fabricate freestanding parts or to build features on existing components.
 During the process, fine powder particles are accelerated in a high-velocity compressed gas stream, and upon the impact on a substrate or backing plate, deform and bond together creating a layer.
 Moving the nozzle over a substrate repeatedly, a deposit is building up layer-by-layer, to form a part or component.
 If an industrial robot or computer controlled manipulator controls the spray gun movements, complex shapes can be created.
-To achieve 3D shape, there are two different approaches.
-First to fix the substrate and move the cold spray gun/nozzle using a robotic arm, the second one is to move the substrate with a robotic arm, and keep the spray-gun nozzle fixed.
+To achieve a 3D shape, there are two different approaches.
+First, to fix the substrate and move the cold spray gun/nozzle using a robotic arm; the second one is to move the substrate with a robotic arm, and keep the spray-gun nozzle fixed.
 There is also a possibility to combine these two approaches either using two robotic arms or other manipulators.
 The process always requires a substrate and uses only powder as raw material.

 This technique is distinct from selective laser melting or electron-beam additive manufacturing or other additive manufacturing process using laser or electron beam for melting the feedstock materials.